brianhill/loops-and-orbits/README.md

 #### Week 2 Computer Science

 * [Computer Science Notes 2-1](./computer_science/lao-2-1-cs.pdf): Using Jupyter on the lab iMacs.
-* LINK DOESN'T YET WORK [Computer Science Notes 2-2](./computer_science/lao-2-2-cs.pdf): If/Else Statements.
-Import Statements; Dependencies; Stack Traces;
+* Computer Science 2-2: If Statements and Variants, If/Else, If/Elif, and If/Elif/Else; Libraries; Import Statements; Dependencies; Stack Traces (aka Backtraces, aka Tracebacks).

 #### Week 2 Python Coding Lab